benpate/data/README.md

 ## Swappable Database Adapters for Go

-This library helps to make Presto as widely useful as possible, by providing a simple, common interface for Presto to use when connecting to your database.
+This library helps to make simple database calls as easily as possible, by providing a simple, common interface that we can implement for every database we need.
+The goal of this package is to provide simple [CRUD operations](https://en.wikipedia.org/wiki/Create%2C_read%2C_update_and_delete) only, so each database will support many advanced features that are not available through this library.

 ### The "Object" interface